 Why a Detailed Preparation Strategy is Critically Important

 Sometimes small to mid-sized firms don't see the need for a crisis plan, assuming that worrying about such outcomes is something only larger enterprises have to do.
 According to one study, only 54-percent of firms bother to create such a plan.
 This, however, is akin to sailing without life vests.

 When a crisis arrives, it's imperative to remain calm, focused and cognizant of the fact that everyone is looking to you for leadership.
-It's exceedingly difficult act to master if you're roiling in your own deep sea of uncertainty and doubt.
+It's an exceedingly difficult act to master if you're roiling in your own deep sea of uncertainty and doubt.

 Drafting a formal crisis management plan is the best way to avoid this, as it gives you a foundation on which to build your crisis response.
-Instead of dealing with the situation in an improvisational fashion, you'll have a well thought-out playbook to guide your actions.
+Instead of dealing with the situation in an improvisational fashion, you'll have a well-thought-out playbook to guide your actions.

-The truth is that while no two crises may be precisely alike, most of them come in familiar shapes: A product recall, legal trouble, security breaches etc. By exploring these scenarios with planning tools such as decision trees and role playing, you can create a detailed response plan that will help you exhibit strong leadership while minimizing the risk of unforced errors.
+The truth is that while no two crises may be precisely alike, most of them come in familiar shapes: A product recall, legal trouble, security breaches, etc. By exploring these scenarios with planning tools such as decision trees and role-playing, you can create a detailed response plan that will help you exhibit strong leadership while minimizing the risk of unforced errors.

 Maintain Open Communications

 In times of crisis, it's natural for members of an organization to feel anxiety about how they will be affected by events that are unfolding.
 Staff members are going to want reassurance that leadership is doing everything within its power to resolve the situation.
 The same holds true for customers.